The Salty Koharu Has a Soft Spot for Me: Manga

 A manga adaptation illustrated by Kaya Tetsuyama began serialization on the MangaONE and Ura Sunday services on May 15, 2020.
-It has been compiled into nine tankōbon volumes as of November 2024.
+It has been compiled into ten tankōbon volumes as of March 2026.
 A voiced comic video featuring the same cast as the audiobook was posted on YouTube on August 16, 2021.

+The manga's chapters are published in English by Comikey.